 Sustainability

 Sustainability is a crucial factor, and with 100% of electricity production and space heating from renewable hydro or geothermal resources, Iceland has a compelling value proposition for responsible businesses.
-Incentives for green investments and emphasis on fully utilizing all energy and value streams, be it from geothermal power plants or the seafood industry, have generated exciting opportunities.
+Incentives for green investments and an emphasis on fully utilizing all energy and value streams, whether from geothermal power plants or the seafood industry, have generated exciting opportunities.

 Eco-industrial parks are developing based on geothermal resources.
 Combining multiple value streams from geothermal power plants provides opportunities to create unique, sustainable inputs to diverse processes.

 Iceland’s green energy has attracted investment projects seeking to minimize their carbon footprint, such as data centers.
-In recent years there has been increased interest in projects based on using clean energy to create alternatives to fossil fuels, such as hydrogen, green ammonia, methanol, and synthetic gas.
+In recent years, there has been an increased interest in projects utilizing clean energy to create alternatives to fossil fuels, such as hydrogen, green ammonia, methanol, and synthetic gas.
 Developing wind energy in Iceland for this purpose is another field of interest.

-The energy infrastructure in Iceland is state of the art, and Iceland has consistently ranked among the world leaders for power infrastructure reliability and efficiency.
+Iceland's energy infrastructure is state-of-the-art, and the country has consistently ranked among the world leaders in power infrastructure reliability and efficiency.
 The transmission grid connecting all the hydro and geothermal power plants is circular with redundant routes to ensure maximum uptimes.

 Data Centers by Iceland